pbrisbin/arch-setup/README.md

    export INSTALL_SWAP_SIZE=16G         # valid argument to fallocate
    ```

-1. Be prepared to log passwords
+1. Be prepared to remember passwords

-   This script prompts for 3 passwords:
+   This script prompts for 4 passwords:

    - Encrypted `/` key
    - `root` user password
    - non-`root` user password
+   - SSH key passphrase

    Be prepared to write these somewhere as you enter them.
 My own trick is to
    use https://passphrase-me.herokuapp.com on a nearby machine and leave the